-The Kershaw Leek is a very popular EDC knife designed by legendary custom knife maker Ken Onion.
-Between the Zero Tolerance knives and a couple other Kershaw reviews I have done, Ken Onion knives have received a lot of attention on this site (and for good reason as they are all awesome knives).
+The Kershaw Leek is a popular EDC knife designed by legendary custom knife maker Ken Onion.
+Between his designs for Zero Tolerance Knives, Kershaw, and CRKT, Ken’s work has received a lot of attention on this site.
+This is for good reason as he is highly regarded as a knife designer.

-The Kershaw Leek is firmly planted in the EDC category.
+The Kershaw Leek is firmly planted in the Every Day Carry (EDC) category.
 In fact, this is something of a gold standard for EDC.
-It comes in a great size and is a very durable design, perfect for every day carry.
-Additionally, the wide array of colors and finishes (many of which are limited edition) make this a very collectable knife.
-For these reasons the Leek has become a favorite both hardcore enthusiasts and casual owners.
+It comes in a great size and is a durable design, perfect for daily carry.
+Additionally, the Leek has been offered in wide variety of colors and finishes, including some limited edition versions over the years.
+This makes the Leek a collectable knife.
+For these reasons the Leek has become a favorite of both hardcore enthusiasts and casual pocketknife users.

-The handle of the Leek will come in solid steel with a frame lock (shown here) or aluminum scales with a liner lock.
-Both models feel good in the hand for a smaller knife, and the solid steel handled version has a nice heft to it.
-Both handle types are constructed with screws rather than pins, so if you need to disassemble the knife, it can easily done with a T6 torx bit.
+The handle of the Leek will come in either full stainless steel with a frame lock (shown here) or aluminum scales with a liner lock.
+Both models feel good in the hand for a smaller knife.
+The solid steel handled version has a nice heft to it.
+Both handle types are constructed with screws rather than pins, so if you need to disassemble the knife, then it can easily done with a T6 torx bit.

-As far as ergonomics go, this is a very comfortable little knife that is geared towards light to medium use.
+This is a comfortable little knife that is geared towards light to medium use.
 I found I was able to get a 4 finger grip on the knife without much issue and my thumb found the thumb ramp easily.
-There is a little bit of jimping on the thumb ramp – it isn’t supper aggressive but it does grab the skin a little.
-All in all, for a small knife I liked the ergos.
+There is a little bit of jimping on the thumb ramp.
+The jimping isn’t supper aggressive, but it does grab the skin a little.
+Otherwise, there isn’t much of a “traction plan” on this knife, so you won’t want to skin a deer with it or take it into the shower, but for a small knife I liked the ergos.

 The pocket clip of the Kershaw Leek is pretty good.
-It is long and somewhat normal looking (not always the case for Kershaw knives) and has good retention.
+Ken Onion is known for designing some pretty “out there” pocket clips, but the clip on the Leek is relatively normal looking.
+It is long, and offers good spring retention.
 It is reversible for tip up or tip down carry, but it is not ambidextrous.

 Deployment and Lockup

 The Leek was designed to be a “1 hand” knife, which means you can open and close this knife with one hand.
-I’m left handed and found it easy to close this knife with one hand (despite the lock being on the “wrong” side) so that really says something.
+I’m left handed and found it easy to both open and close this knife with one hand.
 For a small EDC knife this is handy, and it’s almost a requirement for my EDC knives.